vulook/FightClubProjectSBJS/README_EN.md

 - ***Java 11:*** The main programming language for both server and client parts of the project.
 - ***Maven:*** Used to manage project dependencies and ensure its efficient build.
 - ***Spring:*** Used to create a web application, provide security, and interact with a database.
-- ***Spring Boot:*** Simplify the development of web applications on Spring and provides ready-made components such as Spring MVC and Spring Security.
+- ***Spring Boot:*** Simplifies the development of web applications on Spring and provides ready-made components such as Spring MVC and Spring Security.
 - ***Spring MVC:*** Used to create web applications with the MVC architecture.
 - ***Spring Security:*** Provides web application security through authentication.
 - ***MySQL:*** Used to store project data, such as user profiles in a relational database.